Policy

 5. Contact

-c.
-If the claim is referred to the Subrogation Department
+the claim is referred to the Subrogation Department before claims

-notes that the report has been ordered, image the report into the claim and immediately
+in claim notes that the report has been ordered;

 1. Claims services

-staff shall not offer advice regarding whether or not an IW needs an attorney
+staff must not offer advice regarding whether an IW needs an attorney to handle

-to handle their workers’ compensation or bodily injury claim.
-If an IW asks for
+their workers’ compensation or bodily injury claim.
+If an IW asks for legal

-legal advice, claims services staff shall respond as follows: “I am not
+advice, claims services staff must respond as follows: “I am not qualified to offer

-qualified to offer legal advice.
-If you have legal questions, you must consult
+legal advice.
+If you have legal questions, you must consult your own attorney

-services staff should never ask the IW if he/she is going to sue the third
+staff should never ask the IW if they are going to sue the third party or offer

-party, or offer advice on whether or not an attorney should be hired.
+advice on whether an attorney should be hired.

-service staff shall make a subrogation referral as early as potential
+staff must make a subrogation referral as early as the potential subrogation is

-to assert BWC’s right of recovery prior to any third party settlements taking
+BWC’s right of recovery prior to any third-party settlements taking place.

 2. A valid